 After law school, Marieke clerked for the Honorable A. Richard Caputo in the U.S. District Court for the Middle District of Pennsylvania before joining the American Civil Liberties Union of Pennsylvania as a legal fellow in 2009.
 She later joined the Philadelphia firm of Schnader Harrison Segal & Lewis as a commercial litigation associate, where she continued to work on civil rights cases on a pro bono basis, focusing primarily on the First Amendment.
 Right before joining FIRE, she served as a Project Coordinator for the nonprofit Resources for Human Development, where she implemented projects addressing disability discrimination and health care reform.
 Outside the office, she loves to be around horses and volunteers for a therapeutic riding program.

 Laura Beltz is a Philadelphia-area native who graduated from Penn State University with a B.A. in English through the Schreyer Honors College.
 She is also a graduate of the University of Pennsylvania Law School, and is a member of the Pennsylvania State Bar.
 While at Penn State, her interest in the role of free speech on college campuses developed through an English course on public expression that involved topics ranging from banned books to the constitutionality of Penn State’s speech codes.
 Laura wrote an honors thesis on law and literature and spent much of her four years competing with Penn State’s Mock Trial organization.
 At Penn Law, Laura was an Associate Editor of the Journal of Constitutional Law.
 After spending her first summer of law school as a legal intern for FIRE, Laura worked as a legal intern at the National Constitution Center.
-Laura returns to FIRE as a policy reform program officer.

 Adam Steinbaugh is a reporter with a legal background, graduating cum laude from Loyola Law School in 2012.
 A Colorado native, Adam moved westward, enrolling in Whittier College, where he served as student body president and was involved in Whittier’s local fraternal organizations.
 During law school, he served as an assistant to Professor Aaron Caplan, researching the First Amendment issues involved in the use of restraining orders to enjoin civil harassment, and externed for the Honorable Jeffrey Johnson of California’s Second District Court of Appeal.